Emanuel600/Bash-Interface/README.md

 # Bash-Interface

   I want to create a program that can interface several executables together, all while sending information between them.
-I initially thought of using this as a 'network of code', where multiple different languages would interact with each other(mostly Python and C) and this will be a proof of concept.

-  The main goal of this project in particular will be to receive data through one piece of code, process it through another and then finally produce a result on a final piece.
-This is to look into automation of processes via bash scripting.

-  The data will be randomly generated at first, but eventually I'll change it to download or log the data from a source and pre-process it with an algorithm and then pass the result through an executable that may provide further insight(like a predictive model).
+This will be done in the form of a command script that will handle I/O between all the executables.
+I'll start with a proof of concept, where data is randomly generated, sorted and finally analysed.
+Later I'll see to it that it gathers data from a source and process it accordingly.